 Beginning with a starter hole, the crew drills to a predetermined depth above the oil trap or reservoir.
 They place the collar, drill bit, and drill pole in the surface hole, attaching the rotary kelly bushing (kelly) and turntable before they begin drilling.
 While the depth of the hole increases, crews stimulate mud into the pipe, through the bit, to remove rock debris from the hole.

-New joints, or pipe sections are added, deepening the surface hole to reach the pre-set depth.
-As the hole depth increases, casing is added for anti-contamination, well stability, and several benefits which mature later in the drilling operation.
-Once the intended depth is achieved, a host of important tests are run to gather relevant geological, surveying, and well tracking data.
+New joints or pipe sections are added, deepening the surface hole to reach the pre-set depth.
+As the hole depth increases, the casing is added for anti-contamination, well stability, and several benefits which mature later in the drilling operation.
+Once the intended depth is achieved, a host of important tests are run to gather relevant geological, surveying, and well-tracking data.